 At the halfway stops Cake and other suitable comestibles like flapjack and the like will be provided free to participants, along with water and toilets.
 Some mechanical assistance will be present in the event of need, but no promise is made regarding repairs or availability of spares.
 All participants should plan to be self-sufficient mechanically, carry spare tubes, pump etc.

 On the 20-mile route there is the option to stop for lunch from 12 noon - families cycling with smaller children might want to end their ride there after 10 miles.
 The White Hart does good pub food freshly prepared.
 If you plan to stop for a cooked lunch a booking is essential to avoid disappointment.

 SO HOW HILLY IS HILLY?

 This is the altitude graph for the 60-mile route.

 From Whitchurch at 80m ASL you'll climb over the 250m contour line five times in all, including the fearsome West Woodhay Down (1 in 4) and Combe Gibbet, listed in the book '100 Greatest Cycling Climbs'.
 The 40-mile route cuts out the 4th, 5th and 6th climbs.

 The 20-mile ride features much shorter hills that anyone on a geared bike should be able to tackle.

 Children under 16 are free to enter.

-Energy drinks and bars/gels will be on sale before the race.
+Bananas and sweets will be on sale before the race.

 Entry is online, with payment via internet banking.